-Communicating with a Loved One who is Struggling with ED-DMT1
+Communicating with a Loved One

 If you notice the warning signs of ED-DMT1 in a friend or family member, you may be hesitant to say anything out of fear that you could be mistaken.
 Maybe your hesitation derives from the worry that you'll say the wrong thing or that you'll possibly alienate the person.
 Although it's undeniably difficult to bring up such a delicate subject, don't let these worries keep you from voicing valid concerns.

-The shame and guilt associated with diabulimia makes it very difficult for the person who is struggling to admit they are skipping their insulin.
+The shame and guilt associated with ED-DMT1 makes it very difficult for the person who is struggling to admit they are skipping their insulin.
 Often they are in denial that their behaviors will lead to severe consequences.
 They might even be so used to having high blood sugar levels that they think they "feel fine."
 The sooner you start to help a loved one, the better their chances are of avoiding life-changing consequences.
 The consequences of prolonged insulin omission are severe, uncomfortable and sometimes deadly.

 Do you suspect a loved one is suffering from an eating disorder?

 When approaching a loved one about an eating disorder, it's important to communicate your concerns in a loving and non-confrontational way.
 Pick a time when you can speak to the person in private, then explain why you're concerned.
 Try to remain positive, calm, focused and respectful during conversations.